graef685/OverlayAsPromised/README.md

 # OverlayAsPromised - jQuery Plugin

 ### Release with Dependencies !!!
-If you include the ```jquery.overlay-as-promised.min.js``` only, be sure jQuery and JQuery.colorbox are part of your Project.
+If you include the ```jquery.overlay-as-promised.min.js``` only, be sure jQuery and jQuery.colorbox are part of your Project.
 You will get them here:
 *  http://jquery.com/download/
 *  http://www.jacklmoore.com/colorbox/